Xiaohan5349/approw-docs-v1/docs/en/connections/apple/README.md

         [
             { title: "Create a mobile application in Apple developers" }, {
-                title: "Fill in the Apple application configuration in {{$localeConfig.brandName}}", },
+                title: "Fill in the Apple Application configuration in {{$localeConfig.brandName}}", },
             { title: "Create an application in {{$localeConfig.brandName}}" },
             { title: "Start to develop access" },